fzhweather/fuzhenghang.github.io/_pages/research.md

 * **Fu, Z.-H.**, and R. Zhan\*, 2024: Objective clusters of multiple tropical cyclone events over the western North Pacific: physical process and seasonal prediction. *In preparation*.

-* **Fu, Z.-H.**, D. Xi et al., 2024: Disentangling changes of global multiple tropical cyclone events in a warming climate. *In preparation*.
+* **Fu, Z.-H.** et al., 2024: Disentangling changes of global multiple tropical cyclone events in a warming climate. *In preparation*.

 <br>